 Until recently Colombia never had a government-run postal service like many other countries.
 This is why you're unlikely to see a mailbox or mailman whilst in Medellin.
 Because of this, sending postcards, or any type of mail for that matter, tends to be a costly and time-consuming process.

 The government’s new postal service is called 4-72 but they operate pretty much the same as the international shipping companies Fedex, UPS, DHL which all have offices here.
 There are also a couple of local companies, one called Deprisa which is owned by Avianca (Oviedo mall) and Servientrega (Hotel Diez).
-If you’re in Poblado there is a Fedex office on Calle 10 (between Carrera 41a & 42), a block below the Toucan Spanish School.
+If you’re in Poblado there is a Fedex office on Calle 10 (between Carrera 41a & 42).

 If you’re looking to ship a package to Colombia you might be charged very high import taxes (depending on what the goods are and how many) and secondly high shipping costs (especially anything having weight).